Teviornis

-Teviornis is a genus of extinct birds.
+Teviornis is an extinct genus of presbyornithid which lived during the Maastrichtian stage, around 70 million years ago.
 One species has been described, T. gobiensis.
-It lived in the Maastrichtian stage at the end of the Late Cretaceous period, some 70 million years ago.
-It is known from fossils collected from the Nemegt Formation of Gobi, south Mongolia.
+It is the oldest known neognath along with Vegavis, and its fossils are collected from the Nemegt Formation of Mongolia.

+Discovery and naming

-The fossils include only the holotype which are pieces of a crushed right forelimb.
+The fossils were collected at the Guriliin Tsav locality, northwest corner of Umnogobi Aimak, Mongolia.
+The holotype consists of a crushed partial right forelimb.
 These pieces include a nearly complete right carpometacarpus, two phalanges, the radiale and ulnare of the wrist, and a fragment of the distal right humerus.
-The catalog number of these fossils are given multiple times as PIN 4499-1, but they are listed as PIN 44991-1 on page 3, where the holotype is formally listed.
+The catalog number of these fossils are given multiple times as PIN 4499–1, but they are listed as PIN 44991–1 on page 3, where the holotype is formally listed.
 This is probably a misprint.